The Frog and the Mouse: The Eastern analogue

-Aesop's fable was current in the East during mediaeval times and is told at great length by Rumi in his Masnavi as an example of the dangers of unequal friendship.
+Aesop's fable was current in the Middle East during mediaeval times and is told at great length by Rumi in his Masnavi as an example of the dangers of unequal friendship.

 At about the same time, a different version concerning a scorpion and a tortoise had emerged among the fables of Bidpai.
 The scorpion asks the tortoise to carry it across a stream and promises that it will do no harm.
 When the tortoise discovers that the scorpion is trying to drive its sting through his shell, he dives and drowns its treacherous passenger.
 Although many of Bidpai's stories can be traced back to the ancient Hindu fable collection, the Panchatantra, no Sanskrit version of the scorpion story exists.
 A German study by Arata Takeda suggests that it was introduced during the 12th and 13th century in the Persian language area.

 Takeda's study began as an attempt to find the origin of a more recent hybrid tale with elements of both Aesop's fable and the Eastern analogue.
 In this, it is a frog that is asked by the scorpion to carry it across the water.
 To allay the frog's suspicions, the scorpion argues that this would be safe since, if he stung the frog, both would drown.
 The frog agrees, but midway across the river the scorpion does indeed sting the frog.
 When asked the reason for his illogical action, the scorpion explains that this is simply his nature.
 The earliest verifiable appearance of this variant was in the 1954 script of Orson Welles' film Mr. Arkadin.
 On account of its dark morality, there have been many popular references since then.
 The moral that there is no hope of reform in the basically vicious was common in ancient times and was exemplified, for example, in Aesop's fable of The Farmer and the Viper, but no evidence exists of a link between them.

 Claims are sometimes made, also without supporting evidence, that the fable of the frog and the scorpion is of Arab origin, but the authentic West Asian stories in which these two appear are completely different.
 A Sufi source from the 6th century illustrates divine providence with the tale of a scorpion that crosses the Nile on a frog's back in order to save a sleeping drunkard from being stung by a snake.
 There was also a Jewish variant in the Babylonian Talmud tractate Nedarim 41a in which a rabbi witnessed a scorpion crossing a river in the same way in order to sting a man to death.
 In neither case is the frog harmed.